-Every new student receives a CBTS email account.
+Every student taking courses for credit receives a CBTS email account.
 Before their first term, students receive information to access that account.
 It is an important communication tool between the student and the school.
-It is critical that all students check their CBTS webmail accounts since important seminary and course information will be sent there.
-For assistance with CBTS webmail, visit the Student Support page of the CBTS website and submit a request via the Contact Form.
+It is critical that all students check their CBTS webmail account since important seminary and course information will be sent there.
+The seminary uses Office365 to provide email accounts, so students also will have access to online versions of MS Word, Excel, Powerpoint and more.
+For assistance with CBTS webmail/Office365, visit the myCBTS support page of the CBTS website.
+Students can submit help requests through the website support page and the myCBTS portal.